-TRICARE to be partially out-of-network for Children’s Hospital of Colorado: What to know
+TRICARE will soon be out-of-network for Children’s Hospital of Colorado: What to know

 COLORADO, USA (KRDO) - The Colorado Children's Hospital network claims that they're being forced to go out-of-network for their coverage of thousands of military families who are insured by TRICARE, due to major federal cuts to reimbursements for hospitals.

-Children's Colorado says that this all stems back to October 2023, when the Defense Health Agency (DHA) elected to slash reimbursement rates by as much as 60% for TRICARE patients.
-Children's Colorado says they are aware their decision to go out of network will "significantly" impact their patients in the Southern Region of Colorado, but they also want to stress that the reimbursement cuts will prove to be too dangerous for their operations.
+Children's Colorado says that this all stems back to October 2023, when the Defense Health Agency (DHA) elected to slash reimbursement rates down to 60% for TRICARE patients.
+Children's Colorado says they are aware their decision to go out of network will "significantly" impact their patients in the Southern Region of Colorado, but they also want to stress that the reimbursement cuts will prove to be too dangerous for their operations to continue.

 Children's Colorado says that over the past several months they've been in negotiations with TriWest Healthcare Alliance (TriWest), who is set to become the new contractor for the TRICARE West Region, which includes Colorado, on Jan.
 1, 2025.
 The hospital network added that negotiations will continue through June 1, 2025, however they say they had to make the decision sooner than later, to become a non-network, participating provider for TRICARE patients.